HazyResearch/deepdive/doc/walkthrough.md

 Great, let's take a look at some of the predictions that DeepDive has made.
 DeepDive creates a view for each variable you have defined in the database:

 {% highlight bash %}
-psql -d deepdive_spouse -c "select sentence_id, description, expectation from has_spouse_is_true_inference where expectation > 0.9 limit 10;"
+psql -d deepdive_spouse -c "select sentence_id, description, expectation from has_spouse_is_true_inference order by expectation desc limit 10;"
 {% endhighlight %}

      sentence_id |               description               | expectation